nerfstudio-project/nerfstudio/docs/reference/contributing.md

-# Contributing to nerfactory workflow
+# Contributing to nerfstudio workflow

 The project is set up for development in VSCode, we recommend using it if you plan to contribute.